 You also have more of what we call situational awareness.
 When you shoot, the loud sound is proven to have a disorienting effect on the human brain.
 It is caused by the rising in your ears and the pain that a loud sound causes in your inner ear.
 Shooting suppressed relieves that and allows you to focus more on what is going on around you.
 That makes for a better hunt, and a more enjoyable time in the outdoors.

-When shooting with a suppressor, your rifle is more accurate because the bullet has been stabilized.
+Your rifle is more accurate with a suppressor.
+The bullet has been stabilized.
 This benefit has also been touted since the early 20th century.
 This is because the physics of a silencer reduce felt recoil and muzzle climb.
 With both of these factors greatly reduced, shooters find their rifles easier to shoot.

 The sound reduction also makes it easier for YOU to shoot your gun more accurately.